 Snorkeling and Tree Climbing at Anini Beach

 Anini Beach is just 10 minutes from Princeville (and 15-2o minutes from Hanalei).
-We loved this beach because it was pristine and calm.
-It was perfect for snorkeling.
+When visiting Kauai with kids, you’ll love this beach because it’s pristine and calm, perfect for snorkeling.
 Both my 4- and 7-year-old sons learned how to snorkel here and became so comfortable they were on their own within a day.
 I’ve seen a lot of families camp out on the beaches or have family gatherings around the many picnic tables in this area.

 My husband had the ingenious idea to have my boys practice surfing out here.
 They learned how to stand up on a longboard, paddle for a wave (though there wasn’t any), and how to jump off the board safely.
 Once they were comfortable, we then took them to surf real waves at Hanalei.

 Another great perk of this beach is many of the trees are perfect for climbing.
 These trees beat monkey bars and playground structures any day.
 I even joined in the climbing fun and jumped into the ocean from the sprawling tree branches that hovered over the water.